matthiasfeist/skolverket2osm/README.md

 # skolverket2osm

 This projects converts data about schools in Sweden to a file that can be used to import this data into OpenStreetMap.
+You can read more about this effort on [the OSM Wiki page for this import project](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Sweden_school_import).

 ## How to use this script: